-- (1) Address: One Corporate Center, Rye, New York 10580, unless otherwise noted. - (2) Each Director will hold office for an indefinite term until the earliest of (i) the next meeting of shareholders, if any, called for the purpose of considering the election or re-election of such Director and until the election and qualification of his or her successor, if any, elected at such meeting, or (ii) the date a Director resigns or retires, or a Director is removed by the Board or shareholders, in accordance with the Corporation's By-Laws and Articles of Incorporation.
+- (2) Each Director will hold office for an indefinite term until the earliest of (i) the next meeting of shareholders, if any, called for the purpose of considering the election or re-election of such Director and until the election and qualification of his or her successor, if any, elected at such meeting, or (ii) the date a Director resigns or retires, or a Director is removed by the Board or shareholders, in accordance with the Corporation's By-Laws and Articles of Incorporation.
 For officers, includes time served in prior officer positions with the Corporation.
 Each officer will hold office for an indefinite term or until the date he or she resigns or retires or until his or her successor is elected and qualified. - (3) The "Fund Complex" or the "Gabelli Fund Complex" includes all the U.S. registered investment companies that are considered part of the same fund complex as the Funds because they have common or affiliated investment advisers. - (4) "Interested person" of the Funds as defined in the 1940 Act.
 Messrs.
 Mario J. Gabelli and John D. Gabelli are each considered to be an "interested person" of the Funds because of their affiliation with the Funds' Adviser.
-Mario J. Gabelli and John D. Gabelli are brothers. - (5) Directors who are not considered to be "interested persons" of the Funds, as defined in the 1940 Act, are considered to be "Independent" Directors. - (6) Mr. Colavita's son, Anthony S. Colavita, serves as a director of other funds in the Gabelli Fund Complex.
-Mr. van Ekris is an independent director of Gabelli International Ltd., Gabelli Fund, LDC, GAMA Capital Opportunities Master Ltd., and GAMCO International SICAV, and Mr. Zizza is an independent director of Gabelli International Ltd., all of which may be deemed to be controlled by Mario J. Gabelli and/or affiliates and in that event would be deemed to be under common control with the Funds' Adviser. - (7) On September 9, 2015, Mr. Zizza entered into a settlement with the SEC to resolve an inquiry relating to an alleged violation regarding the making of false statements or omissions to the accountants of a company concerning a related party transaction.
+Mario J. Gabelli and John D. Gabelli are brothers. - (5) Directors who are not considered to be "interested persons" of the Funds, as defined in the 1940 Act, are considered to be "Independent" Directors. - (6) Mr. van Ekris is an independent director of Gabelli International Ltd., Gabelli Fund, LDC, GAMA Capital Opportunities Master Ltd., and GAMCO International SICAV, and Mr. Zizza is an independent director of Gabelli International Ltd., all of which may be deemed to be controlled by Mario J. Gabelli and/or affiliates and in that event would be deemed to be under common control with the Funds' Adviser. - (7) On September 9, 2015, Mr. Zizza entered into a settlement with the SEC to resolve an inquiry relating to an alleged violation regarding the making of false statements or omissions to the accountants of a company concerning a related party transaction.
 The company in question is not an affiliate of, nor has any connection to, the Funds.
 Under the terms of the settlement, Mr. Zizza, without admitting or denying the SEC's findings and allegation, paid \$150,000 and agreed to cease and desist committing or causing any future violations of Rule 13b2-2 of the Securities Exchange Act of 1934, as amended.
-The Board has discussed this matter and has determined that it does not disqualify Mr. Zizza from serving as an Independent Director.

-(8) As of December 31, 2023, there are a total of 50 registered investment companies in the Fund Complex.
+The Board has discussed this matter and has determined that it does not disqualify Mr. Zizza from serving as an Independent Director. - (8) As of December 31, 2024, there are a total of 50 registered investment companies in the Fund Complex.
 Of the 50 registered investment companies, Mr. Gabelli serves as a director or trustee for 31 funds, sole portfolio manager of 6 funds, and part of the portfolio management team of 14 funds.